PySimpleGUI/PySimpleGUI/readme.md

 ```
 image_source - The GIF file specified as a string filename or a base64 variable
 message - optional text message to be displayed under the animation
-background_color - the backgrouned color to use for the window and all of the other parts of the window
+background_color - the background color to use for the window and all of the other parts of the window
+text_color - color to use for optional text
 font - font to use for the optional text
+no_titlebar - no titlebar window setting
+location - location to show the window
+alpha_channel - alpha channel to use for the window
+time_between_frames - amount of time in milliseconds to use between frames

+***To close animated popups***, call PopupAnimated with `image_source=None`.
+This will close all of the currently open PopupAnimated windows.

 # Progress Meters!